persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - no selected line
       - first and second columns are not editable
-      - 3 last columns are disabled
+      - the bounds and levels are disabled
       - all levels are equal to 1
       - check wizard behavior :

-        - fifth header item : change combo box item to Delta
+        - sixth column items : change combo box item to Delta

-          - values changed : all deltas values are null
+          - values changed : all deltas values are '-'

         - first header item : check all

           - third column is disabled
-          - 3 last columns are enabled
+          - other columns are enabled
+          - the Deltas are [10, 10, 0.2]

-        - fifth header item : change combo box item to Levels
+        - sixth column items : change combo box item to Levels

           - values changed : all levels values are equal to 2